Xavier577/blog-articles/cktyzpmas007pwqs15q3yeqv6.md

 ## Setting up a nodejs project with typescript and deploying to heroku

-Setting up nodejs with typescript can be quite troublesome if not done properly.
+Setting up nodeJs with typescript can be quite troublesome if not done properly.
 To make this worse you probably won't see the issue with the way you set your project up until you want to deploy it.
-Today we are gonna go over how exactly we can set up nodejs with typescript in a way that would make deployment easy.
+Today we are gonna go over how exactly we can set up nodeJs with typescript in a way that would make deployment easy.

 # Getting started